 Your child must be 5 years old on or before October 1 of the school year he/she will start school.
 If your child misses the cut-off date but is a highly advanced student (at or above 98th percentile on nationally normed assessments as per Colorado Department of Education guidelines), you can apply for early entrance.
 Families interested in applying for Early Access MUST apply to the school district in which they reside.
 The Adams 12 Early Access process only serves families within the Adams 12 district boundaries.
 Families residing outside of Adams 12 boundaries should contact the school district in which they are located.
 To check your residence please see the Adams 12 Boundary Locator.
-For more information on early entrance, please go to Kindergarten Early Entrance.
+For more information on early entrance, please go to Early Access.

 Hulstrom Kindergarten is a full-day, tuition-based program.
 There is a $50.00 one time registration fee and a tuition fee of $300.00 a month.
 There is a $25.00 late fee for payments not paid by the first of every month.
 Tuition is waived for families who qualify for a free or reduced lunch.
 The Hulstrom K-8 kindergarten is considered advanced and highly rigorous, the expectation is on academics and the supporting behavior needed to accomplish advanced academics.
 We challenge our students beyond what a traditional school will, and the expectation for parental involvement reflects this.

 All potential kindergarten students will go through a kindergarten readiness screening, if applicant qualifies the application will be sent to the lottery, if accepted the applicant will be placed in a class according to their area of strength.
 Screening will be scheduled by Hulstrom K-8 after the application process begins.
 Kindergarten screening consists of the ability to understand, use and apply literacy skills, quick understanding of text and large vocabulary, number sense, the ability to calculate, the ability to solve complex spatial problems, the ability to reason, processing and age appropriate interaction.